 Inspired by a model that was commissioned by the US Air Force around 70 years ago, the Bulova AccuSwiss Type A-15 (ref.
 63A119) can be a nice option for a person looking for a vintage-styled “aviator” but not willing to opt for a “standard” German Luftwaffe B-Uhr-style timekeeper.
 Some may find the combination of a black dial with bright orange luminous compound on hands with dirty lemon 24-hour numerals a bit, well, tasteless, but it is in fact how the original watch looked, so just get used to it.

 Said to be “inspired” by the WWII-era military issue “Type A-15 Elapsed Time Watch”, the new Bulova AccuSwiss Type A-15 looks almost like a reissue of the historic timepiece.
-I am not sure about difference in actual physical dimensions of the two, but both timekeepers look extremely similar with only visual difference being hour and minute hands that are now partially open-worked.
-Also, the new watch seems to be a bit larger.
+I am not sure about the difference in actual physical dimensions of the two, but both timekeepers look extremely similar with the only visual difference being the hour and minute hands that are now partially open-worked.
+Also, the new watch is to be a bit larger.

-Of course, the main feature of the watch is not the mechanism (by the way, Bulova seems to think the same way since the company doesn’t even specify which movement exactly they decided to use with this timekeeper), but the dial.
+Of course, the main feature of the watch is not the mechanism (by the way, Bulova thinks the same way since the company doesn’t even specify which movement exactly they decided to use with this timekeeper), but the dial.

 Originally, the A-15 was designed as a tool watch for navigators and pilots who always had to keep in mind either how much time they spent in the air or how much time elapsed after a certain navigation point was reached.
 To make their life easier, the U.S. government ordered a time measuring device that would be able to clearly show elapsed time and thus make calculations easier.